msoneal0/MRCI/docs/README.md

 ***local machine*** - This option will install the built application onto the local machine without creating an installer.

-***create installer*** - This option creates an installer that can be distributed to other machines to installation.
+***create installer*** - This option creates an installer that can be distributed to other machines for installation.
 The resulting installer is just a regular .py script file that the target machine can run if it has Python3 insalled.
 Only Python3 needs to be installed and an internet connection is not required.

 ***exit*** - Cancel the installation.